ajaypochanagari/Scalable-E-Commerce-System-with-Real-Time-Admin-Features/README.md

 - How the database stores and retrieves data.
 - The flow of actions across the website.

 For detailed implementation, refer to the individual PHP files for each feature.
-Let me know if this structure works for you!